Peng Shuai: Photos of missing Chinese tennis player emerge online

 He added: “We demand truth and safe return of #PengShuai.
 These little tricks do not work.”

-Another user wrote: “I do not trust ‘China affiliated media’ to truthfully reveal the whereabouts of Peng Shuai.”
+Another user wrote: “I do not trust ‘China-affiliated media’ to truthfully reveal the whereabouts of Peng Shuai.”

 Global Times’ editor-in-chief Hu Xijin claimed that the photos posted by Mr Shen are real.
 “I confirmed through my own sources today that these photos are indeed Peng Shuai’s current state.
 In the past few days, she stayed in her own home freely and she didn’t want to be disturbed.
 She will show up in public and participate in some activities soon,” Mr Hu wrote.

 On Friday, Chinese foreign ministry spokesperson Zhao Lijian said Peng’s matter was “not a diplomatic question and I’m not aware of the situation”.

 Peng had alleged that she had been forced to have sex with Mr Zhang despite repeated refusals three years ago.
-The post was taken down soon after it was posted on Weibo.
+The post was taken down soon after it was posted on Weibo, one of China’s largest social media sites.

 Mr Zhao’s comments came on the heels of the Women’s Tennis Association (WTA) announcement that it was prepared to pull their tournaments out of China if they are not satisfied with the response to the sexual assault allegation.